SamuelPrigent/FIFO/README.md

 ## Add new type of actions

 - Edit `CreditList` in backend/.env and `restart server`
-- Edit `allType` array in frontend/src/App.tsx with same variables and refresh page
+- Edit `allType` array in frontend/src/App.tsx with same variables and refresh the page
-- Everything in backend and frontend scale on thoses variables